jemproject/JEM-Project/README.md

 JEM-11CONVERTVERSION
 ====================

-Converted version of v11
 Notice:: This version should be tested/used offline!

-It's a converted version of v1.1 but several things have to be sorted out.
+It's a converted version of eventlist v1.1 but several things have to be sorted out.
 One of the things are the plugins.

 This version includes: